Miniature wargame: Assembly and painting

 Wargaming models are often sold in parts.
 In the case of plastic models, they're often sold still affixed to their sprues.
 The player is expected to cut out the parts and glue them together.
 This is the norm because, depending on the design of the model, it may not be possible to mold it whole, and selling the parts un-assembled saves on labor costs.
 After assembling the model, the player should then paint it to make it more presentable and easier to identify on the game table.
 Understandably, the time and skill involved in assembling and painting models deters many people from miniature wargaming.
-Some firms have tried to address this by selling pre-assembled and pre-painted models, but these are rare because, with current technologies, it's hard to mass-produce ready-to-play miniatures that are both cheap and match the beauty of hand-painted models.
+Some firms have tried to address this by selling pre-assembled and pre-painted models, but these are rare because, with current technologies, it is hard to mass-produce ready-to-play miniatures that are both cheap and match the beauty of hand-painted models.
 The other options for players are to buy finished models second-hand or hire a professional painter.

 Proprietary models vs generic models

 Historical miniature wargames are typically designed to use generic models.
-It's generally not possible to copyright the look of a historical soldier.
+It is generally not possible to copyright the look of a historical soldier.
 Anyone, for instance, may freely produce miniature models of Napoleonic infantrymen.
-A player of a Napoleonic-era wargame could thus obtain his models from any manufacturer who produces Napoleonic models at the requisite scale.
-Consequently, it's difficult if not impossible for a historical wargame designer to oblige players to buy models from a certain manufacturer.
+A player of a Napoleonic-era wargame could thus obtain their models from any manufacturer who produces Napoleonic models at the requisite scale.
+Consequently, it is difficult if not impossible for a historical wargame designer to oblige players to buy models from a certain manufacturer.

 By contrast, fantasy wargames feature fictional warriors, and fictional characters can be copyrighted.
 By incorporating original characters into their wargame, a wargame designer can oblige the player to purchase their models from a specific manufacturer who is licensed to produce the requisite models.
 An example of this is Warhammer 40,000 which features many original characters who have a distinctive aesthetic, and Games Workshop and its subsidiaries reserve the exclusive right to manufacture models of these characters.
 Games Workshop models tend to be expensive because competing manufacturers are not allowed to offer cheaper copies of official Warhammer 40,000 models.
 While there's nothing to stop players using foreign wargaming models (generics or proprietary models from other wargames), doing so could spoil the aesthetic and cause confusion.